atenadadkhah/GD-captcha/README.md

 - GD library
 ## How to use
 1. Add **Captcha.php** and **captcha_add.php** to your directory.
+2. include **Captcha.php** to your main file
-2. Follow the steps below
+3. Follow the steps below

 According to **demo.php**, we assume you have a form in the page:
 ```html